sbmlteam/moccasin/src/parser/README.md

 Matrices and functions in MATLAB
 --------------------------------

-Syntactically, a matrix or array access such as `foo(1, 2)` or `foo(x)` looks identical to a function call in MATLAB.
-This poses a problem for the MOCCASIN parser: in many situations it can't tell if something is a matrix or a function, so it can't properly label the object in the parsing results.
+Syntactically, an array access such as `foo(1, 2)` or `foo(x)` looks identical to a function call in MATLAB.
+This poses a problem for the MOCCASIN parser: in many situations it can't tell if something is an array or a function, so it can't properly label the object in the parsing results.

 The way MOCCASIN approaches this problem is the following:

-1. If it can determine unambiguously that something must be a matrix access based on how it is used syntactically, then it will label it as `'matrix'`.
-Specifically, this is the case when a matrix access appears on the left-hand side of an assignment statement, and when the access uses a bare colon character (`:`) for a subscript (because bare colons cannot be used as an argument to a function call).
+1. If it can determine unambiguously that something must be an array access based on how it is used syntactically, then it will label it as `'array'`.
+Specifically, this is the case when an array access appears on the left-hand side of an assignment statement, and in other situations when the access uses a bare colon character (`:`) for a subscript (because bare colons cannot be used as an argument to a function call).
-2. If it can _infer_ that an object is most likely a matrix access, it will again label it as `'matrix'`.
+2. If it can _infer_ that an object is most likely an array access, it will again label it as `'array'`.
 MOCCASIN does simple type inference by remembering variables it has seen used in assignments and the names of arguments and output variables in function definitions.
 When those are used in other expressions, MOCCASIN can infer they must be variable names and not function names.
-3. In all other cases, it will label the object `'matrix or function`'.
+3. In all other cases, it will label the object `'array or function`'.

-Users will need to do their own processing when something comes back labeled as `'matrix or function`' to determine what kind of thing the object is.
+Users will need to do their own processing when something comes back labeled as `'array or function`' to determine what kind of thing the object is.
 In the most general case, MOCCASIN can't tell from syntax alone whether something could be a function, because without running MATLAB (and doing it _in the user's environment_, since the user's environment affects the functions and scripts that MATLAB knows about), it simply cannot know.

 Debugging aids